Having It All

 Lily Tomlin

-We also like to think this way when it comes to the environment: big house big car, cheap energy, clean environment, there are probably lots of areas where we think we can have it all, but it is complete delusion and the sooner we admit it, the sooner we can get away from "wanting it all", and on to "wanting what really matters to us".
-It is important to differentiate between these two concepts because what really matters are those things we would give up everything else to have.
+We also like to think this way when it comes to the environment: big house big car, cheap energy, clean environment, there are probably lots of areas where we think we can have it all, but it is complete delusion, and the sooner we admit it, the sooner we can get away from "wanting it all", and on to "wanting what really matters to us".
+It is important to differentiate between these two concepts, because what really matters are those things we would give up everything else to have.

 My Fault

-Submitted by Shannon Dealy on Sun, 2010-06-27 13:31Years ago when I started training in martial arts, I adopted a simple philosophy about injuries.
+Years ago when I started training in martial arts, I adopted a simple philosophy about injuries.
 If during a match, either of us got hurt, it was my fault.
-In life most of us spend far to much time trying to assign blame to others when bad things happen, this is not only a waste of time and energy, it is also usually a lie.
+In life most of us spend far too much time trying to assign blame to others when bad things happen.
+This is not only a waste of time and energy, it is also usually a lie.

 If you could kick the person in the pants responsible for most of your trouble, you wouldn't sit for a month.